-Your dog's tongue works hard as her primary sensory organ and major tool for manipulating food and water.
-It's filled with a complex network of arteries, veins and capillaries.
-The tongues of most breeds have a deep pink or red color due to this high circulation, and are the first place you'll see signs of impaired circulation or respiratory function.
-If your dog's tongue turns pale or white, consult a vet immediately.
+Your dog's tongue works hard as their primary sensory organ and major tool for manipulating food and water.
+It's filled with a complex network of arteries, veins, and capillaries.
+The tongues of most breeds have a deep pink or red color due to this high circulation, and they are the first place you'll see signs of impaired circulation or respiratory function.
+If your dog's tongue turns pale or white, consult a veterinarian immediately.
 It usually spells major trouble.

 Any condition that lowers blood pressure can cause shock and lead to inadequate respiration and cardiac distress.
 Anaphylactic shock results from allergy.
-Septic shock results from acute, chronic or recurring bacterial infection.
-Potential shock-inducing infections include endocarditis (inflammation of the heart lining), pneumonia, urinary tract infections and bite or surgical wound infections.
-Any condition that compromises the lining of the gastrointestinal tract, diabetes, adrenal disease, cancer and cancer treatments also can cause shock.
+Septic shock results from acute, chronic, or recurring bacterial infection.
+Potential shock-inducing infections include endocarditis (inflammation of the heart lining), pneumonia, urinary tract infections, and bite or surgical wound infections.
+Diabetes, adrenal disease, cancer, cancer treatments, and any condition that compromises the lining of the gastrointestinal tract can also cause shock.

 Chronic conditions develop gradually and last a long time.
-Those that affect circulation may cause a white or pale tongue, including leukemia, gastric diseases (especially ones with internal bleeding), liver, respiratory and cardiovascular diseases.
+Those that affect circulation may cause a white or pale tongue, including leukemia; gastric diseases (especially ones with internal bleeding); and liver, respiratory, and cardiovascular diseases.
 Immune-mediated hemolytic anemia is a chronic autoimmune disorder that attacks the red blood cells, resulting in a pale tongue and gums.
-Chronic anemia also may result from malnutrition or illness, especially liver or gastric illnesses.
+Chronic anemia may also result from malnutrition or illness, especially liver or gastric illnesses.

 Some infections and injuries cause white tongue spots.
-Oral papillomatosis, or cauliflower tongue, is a wart virus that spreads quickly and dramatically, but usually goes away on its own.
-Burns, sores and ulcers may present as white spots.
+Oral papillomatosis, or cauliflower tongue, is a wart virus that spreads quickly and dramatically but usually goes away on its own.
+Burns, sores, and ulcers may present as white spots.
 All three require veterinary treatment.
 Sores may arise from injury and become ulcerated when infected with mouth flora.
-Tongue ulcers can be a sign of underlying illness such as kidney disease, hypothyroidism, periodontal disease, and various cancers and immune system disorders.
+Tongue ulcers can be a sign of underlying illness, such as kidney disease, hypothyroidism, periodontal disease, various cancers, and immune system disorders.